AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Low Rates and Discounts

 USAA has some of the lowest auto insurance rates for Subarus.
-On average, it costs about $132 monthly, or a little over $1,584 annually, to insure a Subaru with USAA.
-As with any provider, how much you pay will depend on a number of factors, like your Subaru model, your location, and the coverages and limits you choose.
+On average, it costs about $96 per month to insure a Subaru Forester with USAA, $109 monthly for an Outback, and $126 for a BRZ.
+As with any provider, how much you pay will depend on a number of factors, like your Subaru model, your location and the coverages and limits you choose.

 FUN FACT:

-According to USAA, the Subaru Outback and Forester are the seventh- and 10th-most-popular vehicles (among any make) for its members, respectively.8
+According to USAA, the Subaru Outback and Forester are the seventh- and 10th-most-popular vehicles (among any make) for its members, respectively.7

 In addition to low baseline rates, USAA offers a number of discounts.
 You can qualify for a discount by doing one or more of the following: